sour-sauce1945/sour-sauce1945/README.md

-- 👋 Hi, I’m Jayesh Abhijit Deshmukh
+ Hi, I’m Jayesh Deshmukh
-- 👀 I’m interested in creating projects
-- 🌱 I’m currently learning Javascipt & C++
-- 📫 How to reach me jayeshdeshmukh509@gmail.com
+ I create machine learnign projects and deploy them ! for collaboration reach out by emailing me on @jayeshdeshmukh509@gmail.com

 <!---
 sour-sauce1945/sour-sauce1945 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.